Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 Create a windows update policy

-To create the policy for software updates, you need to Microsoft Intune – Overview and software updates, then click on Software updates.
+To create the policy for software updates, go to Microsoft Intune—Overview and Software Updates, then click on Software Updates.
 You will see the blade-like following.

 Click on Windows 10 update ring, then click on Create.